-Ex-lawmaker who let protesters in Oregon Capitol gets parole
+Ex-lawmaker who let protesters in OR Capitol gets probation

 SALEM, Ore.
 (AP) — A former Oregon lawmaker who was expelled for letting violent, far-right protesters into the state Capitol pleaded guilty Tuesday to one count of official misconduct.

-The Statesman Journal reports that Mike Nearman was sentenced to 18 months parole, during which he will need to complete 80 hours of community service and is banned from the Capitol building and grounds.
+The Statesman Journal reports that Mike Nearman was sentenced to 18 months probation, during which he will need to complete 80 hours of community service and is banned from the Capitol building and grounds.
 He will also pay $200 in court fees and $2,700 to the Oregon Legislative Administration for damages done during the Dec.
 21 riot.

 As part of the agreement in Marion County Circuit Court, a count of criminal trespass was dismissed.

-Note: This story has been updated to correct that Nearman received 18 months probation, not parole.